MiSTer-devel/ZXNext_MISTer/README.md

 ## Installation
 - Place rbf into root of SD card.
-- Unpack and place boot.vhd into `/Games/ZXNext` folder.
+- Unpack and place boot.vhd (from releases folder) into `/Games/ZXNext` folder.
 Alternatively you can rename it to ZXNext.vhd and place into root of SD card.

 ## SD card